 For Further Inspiration

-Forest School Backyard Play Supplies — this is an older blog post and you will see some of the same books there, but I also detailed what our backyard nature supplies look like in that post.
+Natural Backyard Play Supplies — I detailed what our backyard nature supplies look like in that post.

 Balanced and Barefoot by Angela Hanscom — this book is all about the myriad of benefits of unrestricted outdoor play.
 I appreciate that this isn’t just “forest school” but has a broader range of application.